 Would I Recommend the Water-to-Go Bottle?

 As part of your kit, this filter bottle is a great addition.
 I know there are a lot of water filter products on the market and I admit I’m yet to try anything different at the moment but I have using this filter bottle for the last 9 months and really like it.

 On my hike across Britain, it massively saved me carrying extra weight when my bag was already 15+ kg, I certainly didn’t want to increase it any more than I did.

 I hope you’ve found this Water-to-Go filter bottle review useful.
-However, if you have any more questions please feel free to comment below and I will happily answer any more questions about the bottle.
+If you have any more questions please feel free to comment below and I will happily answer any more questions about the bottle.

 Save to your Hiking Pinterest Boards